simon-ritchie/apysc/docs_src/source/animation_parallel.md

 ## Note for each animation's duration, delay, and easing setting

-Animation settings of the `duration`, `delay`, and `easing` in the `animations` argument can't be changed since these animation settings are referred the `animation_parallel` arguments.
-If you set these parameters in the `animations` argument an error will be raised:
+Animation settings of the `duration`\, `delay`\, and `easing` in the `animations` argument can't be changed since these animation settings are referring to the `animation_parallel` arguments.
+If you set these parameters in the `animations` arguments, setting raise an error:

 ```py
 ...